Young boy dies in Texas floodwaters as authorities make more than 200 rescues across state - KESQ

 By Sara Tonks, CNN Meteorologist, Joe Sutton and Paradise Afshar, CNN

-(CNN) — The body of a young boy was recovered from floodwaters near Fort Worth, Texas, on Sunday, as search and rescue teams statewide continue to patrol streets and neighborhoods inundated by rainfall.
+(CNN) — The body of a five-year-old boy was recovered from floodwaters near Fort Worth, Texas, on Sunday, as search and rescue teams statewide continue to patrol streets and neighborhoods inundated by rainfall.

 The death is the first reported fatality following storms that have prompted disaster declarations for over a third of the state’s counties.

+The boy, along with a man and woman, all got out of the car, but a 911 caller said they were swept into the floodwaters when they tried to get to safe ground, according to Moore.

-A man and woman were rescued, said Moore, who was involved in the search.
+First responders arrived and were able to rescue the man and woman around 5 a.m., said Moore, who was involved in the search.
+The man and woman were transported to the hospital.

+The body of the young boy was found in the water around 7:20 a.m., Moore said.

 “I hope you will keep this family in your prayers,” Moore told CNN.